 Caregivers of all stages of Alzheimer’s Support Group – meets the second Wednesday of the month from 10:30 am -12:00 noon at Norwell VNA and Hospice, 120 Longwater Drive, Norwell, MA.

-This group is open to all South Shore caregivers who are specifically caring for a loved one with Alzheimer’s or related form of dementia.
-Facilitated by trained professionals.
+Meetings are facilitated by trained, certified Alzheimer’s professionals and offer information and resources, education and support, strategies and techniques for caring and coping with caregiving issues.
+These groups are open to all South Shore caregivers who are specifically caring for a loved one with Alzheimer’s or related form of dementia.

 For individuals dealing with a specific disease and their caregivers: